-For après-ski culture, Zermatt, St. Moritz, and Whistler Blackcomb top a hand-picked list.
+For après-ski culture, Zermatt, 4 Vallées, and St. Moritz top a hand-picked list.
 Each one pairs serious skiing with a slope-side and village scene that runs into the evening.
 Below is the curated list, ranked by mountain size within the set.

 Top 10 of 59 resorts ranked for après-ski.
 Each entry includes a note on why it earns its place, based on objective stats rather than sponsorships.